medasaicharan6/Geektrust-Backend-Challenges/MakeSpace.md

 Make Space Ltd. currently has 3 meeting rooms with varying capacity

-Name	     Person Capacity \
-C-Cave	     3 People \
+C-Cave - 3 People \
-D-Tower    	 7 People \
+D-Tower - 7 People \
-G-Mansion	   20 People
+G-Mansion - 20 People

 Person Capacity - Maximum number of people the meeting room can accommodate.
 Buffer Time - Buffer time is the time used to clean up the meeting room.
 It happens at fixed times from 09:00 - 09:15, 13:15 - 13:45 and 18:45 - 19:00.
 During this time, no meeting rooms will be available to book.